persolanstereox/us_universities-rest-api/README.md

 # us_universities-rest-api
 # REST API
-This is restful API with crud functionality maded with NodeJS, MongoDB and ExpressJS
+This is restful API with crud functionality made with NodeJS, MongoDB and ExpressJS

 ## Install